Intuit App Partner Program FAQ

 Will there be new APIs released as part of the Intuit App Partner Program?

-Yes.
-We’re making five new Intuit APIs available to provide richer functionality and deeper integration with QuickBooks Online and Intuit Enterprise Suite: Projects API, Custom Fields API, Sales Tax API, Payroll Compensation API, and Inventory Adjustment API.
+We recently launched several useful new premium APIs, providing you with richer functionality and deeper integration with Intuit QuickBooks Online and Intuit Enterprise Suite: Projects API, Custom Fields API, Sales Tax API, Payroll Compensation API, and Inventory Adjustment API.

 Where do I find out more about the new APIs?

-Detailed tutorials and API references for the new APIs will be released in July 2025.
-Until then, here are a few more details:
+Detailed tutorials and API references for the new APIs are available now.
+See details below:

 Fees